SamadritaM30/Tic-Tac-Toe/README.md

 ---

-## ✅ To-Do (Optional Enhancements)

-- Add score tracking over multiple rounds
-- Implement difficulty levels
-- Allow 2-player (human vs human) mode
-- Add colored text or emojis for terminal output

----

-Enjoy the game and feel free to improve it! 🎉
+Enjoy the game and feel free to improve it!